 Table 3.44.
-Dent County Presidential Flooding Disaster Declarations 2001 to 2020
+Dent County Presidential Flooding Disaster Declarations ---

 Source: FEMA, Disaster Declarations for Missouri, Flooding

 Data was obtained from the NCEI regarding flash and river flooding over the last 20 years.
 Table 3.45 and Table 3.46 provide this information.
 Additionally, narratives available for each event are included.